 Peer mentoring is a powerful tool to support incarcerated or previously incarcerated individuals returning to the community.
 Peer mentors can connect with participants on a deeper level because they have shared the experiences of their mentees.
 The role of the peer mentor is to provide guidance, encouragement, and support to their mentee and help them acclimate to their new environment.
 Peer mentors can assist with common barriers to sustaining successful reintegration.

 Peer mentoring is a proven strategy for retaining participants.
-Grantees should pair participants with others who have shared lived experiences and start a peer mentoring program whereby they can meet at least once weekly during non-class times.
+Grantees should pair participants with others who have shared lived experiences and start a peer mentoring program whereby they can meet at least once weekly outside of their class schedule times.
 For subsequent cohorts, grantees may also request to invite graduates from the first cohort to speak to the new class or provide group mentoring as a class session.
 Peer mentoring has proven beneficial during periods of transition.
 Peer mentors with lived experience can more easily gain the trust of participants and help them develop a personal story on navigating reentry successfully.
-Grantees should work with the RRCs to create a peer mentoring program with successful graduates from previous cohorts who reside in the RRC or from participants in PROWD Stage 3.
+Grantees should work with the RRCs to create a peer mentoring program.
 The earlier this intervention takes place, the better.
 Peer mentors and mentees may meet at the RRC or off-site.
 Grantees should maintain a record of these meetings and may be required to share this information with the RRCs.
-Please refer to WorkforceGPS - PROWD Resources for further information on peer mentoring.
+Please refer to WorkforceGPS—PROWD Resources for further information on peer mentoring.

 Support Services

 Boards must review current or develop new support services policies specifically for this grant.
-Please refer to , issued March 1, 2017, and titled, “Guidance on Services provided through the Adult and Dislocated Worker Programs under the Workforce Innovation and Opportunity Act (WIOA) and the Wagner-Peyser Act Employment Service (ES), as amended by title III of WIOA, and for Implementation of the WIOA Final Rules,” for further information.
+Please refer to Training and Employment Guidance Letter (TEGL) 19-16, issued March 1, 2017, and titled, “Guidance on Services provided through the Adult and Dislocated Worker Programs under the Workforce Innovation and Opportunity Act (WIOA) and the Wagner-Peyser Act Employment Service (ES), as amended by title III of WIOA, and for Implementation of the WIOA Final Rules,” for further information.

 Developing an IEP

-The case manager collaborates with the participant to develop an IEP that addresses the participant’s specific needs based on the outlines for each category described below.
+The case manager collaborates with the participant to develop an IEP that addresses the participant’s specific needs based on the outline for each category described below.
 TWC encourages staff to use the employment plan template in WorkInTexas.com so that the participant can have online access.
 When developing the IEP, staff must incorporate and provide the participant with access to customized TWC LMI, specific to the participant’s needs.

 The IEP must include the following: